-(1) Prevent airway obstruction by the tongue, (2) To be used as a bite block, (3) To increase the effectiveness of bag/mask ventilation.
+(1) To prevent an airway obstruction by the tongue, (2) To be used as a bite block, and (3) To increase the effectiveness of bag/mask ventilation

 23. What is a contraindication of an oropharyngeal airway?

-24. What are some complications of the oropharyngeal airway?
+24. What are some complications of oropharyngeal airways?

 From the angle of the jaw to the corner of the mouth

-26. What are the most common oropharyngeal airway sizes for the adult airway?
+26. What are the most common oropharyngeal airway sizes for adults?

 80 and 90

-27. The nasopharyngeal airway (NPA) is also known as the?
+27. The nasopharyngeal airway (NPA) is also known as?

-Into the nose and rests behind the tongue just above the epiglottis
+It is inserted into the nose and rests behind the tongue, just above the epiglottis.

-29. What are the indications of the nasopharyngeal airway?
+29. What are the indications for a nasopharyngeal airway?

-(1) increase effectiveness of bag/mask ventilation, (2) aid with suctioning and bronchoscopy, (3) management of facial anomalies, (4) eliminates the risk of oral damage.
+(1) To increase the effectiveness of bag/mask ventilation, (2) To aid with suctioning and bronchoscopy, (3) For the management of facial anomalies, and (4) To eliminate the risk of oral damage

 30. What are the complications of using a nasopharyngeal airway?

-31. The nasopharyngeal airway is tolerated best by a?
+31. The nasopharyngeal airway is tolerated best by what type of patient?

 32. What are the steps for placing a nasopharyngeal airway?

-33. What are some indications of tracheal intubation?
+33. What are some indications for tracheal intubation?

-(1) To bypass an upper airway obstruction.
-(2) To protect the airway from aspiration.
-(3) To apply positive pressure ventilation.
-(4) To aid clearance of secretions.
-(5) To deliver high oxygen concentrations.
+(1) To bypass an upper airway obstruction, (2) To protect the airway from aspiration, (3) To apply positive pressure ventilation, (4) To aid clearance of secretions, and (5) To deliver high oxygen concentrations

-34. Can you instill drugs down an ET tube?
+34. Can you instill drugs directly down an endotracheal tube?

-35. What drugs can be instilled down the ET tube?
+35. What drugs can be instilled down an endotracheal tube?

 36. What are the advantages of oral intubation?

-(1) Faster, easier, less traumatic, more comfortable.
-(2) Larger tubes can be tolerated.
-(3) Easier suctioning.
-(4) Less airflow resistance.
-(5) Decreased work of breathing.
-(6) Decreased risk of the tube kinking.
-(7) Avoids nasal and paranasal complications.
+(1) It’s faster, easier, less traumatic, and more comfortable for the patient, (2) Larger tubes can be tolerated, (3) It makes suctioning easier, (4) There is less airflow resistance, (5) It provides a decreased work of breathing, (6) There is a decreased risk of the tube kinking, and (7) It helps avoid nasal and paranasal complications

 37. What are the disadvantages of oral intubation?

-Greater risk of self-extubation, Greater risk of mainstem intubation, Risk of tube occlusion from biting, Risk of injury to the oral structures, Greater risk of retching, vomiting, and aspiration.
+There is a greater risk of self-extubation, mainstem intubation, tube occlusion from biting, injury to the oral structures, and an increased risk of retching, vomiting, and aspiration.

 38. What is the preferred method of intubation during CPR?

-39. How is the ET Tube size measured?
+39. How is the endotracheal tube size measured?

 It’s measured in millimeters on the inside diameter.

-40. What do the centimeter markings on the ET tube indicate?
+40. What do the centimeter markings on the endotracheal tube indicate?

 They indicate the placement of the tube.